-1. In the Wireless - MAC Filter page, select the SSID for the

-- 2. From one of the MAC Restrict Mode radio buttons, select Disabled, Allow or Deny. - 3.
-Click MAC Address to add the MAC address; enter the MAC address in the MAC Address text box, then click Save/Apply.
+- 1. In the Wireless MAC Filter page, select the SSID for the - 2.
+From one of the MAC Restrict Mode radio buttons, select Disabled, Allow or Deny. - 3.
+Click Add. - 4.
+In the Wireless MAC Filter screen enter the MAC address in the MAC Address text box, then click Save/Apply.